 Internships are integral to any good business education.
 They allow students to get a taste of the real business world within a structured and guided program.
 Students should begin thinking about their internship possibilities during their initial application process.

 One of the defining features of any business program, whether at the undergraduate or graduate level, is the internship.
-Business internships provide students with truly hands-on experiences of business in the real world.
-International students looking to study business should take note of potential schools' requirements for internships since they might influence where to apply.
+Business internships provide students with hands-on experience in the real world.
+International students looking to study business should take note of potential schools' requirements for internships, as this might influence where they choose to apply.

 Importance of an Internship